pnxtech/umf/umf.md

 ```
 In the example above the authorization field contains a JSON Web Token.

+<a name="For - on behalf of"></a>
+### 2.2.13 For - on behalf of

+The `for` field is used to indicate who a message is being send on behalf of.
+This helps support the use-case where a message may not be sent by an actual client but instead created by a service on behalf of a client.
+In this case routable information needs to be sent to help associate the entity which may ultimately require notification.

+The value of the `for` field is left up to the host application, but the use of unique hashes are recommended.

 <a name="Use inside of HTTP"></a>
 # 3. Use inside of HTTP